DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 and printer to self-publish cultural resources, and to keep the books for a cultural tourism enterprise.
 Another man who ran a youth respite service suggested he might use a computer to keep a database tracking outcomes across five projects.
-Mungalawarru residents were interested in keeping a database of stock for their cattle business on their computers, and a local artist wanted to use the internet to liaise with Barkly Arts to display her work.
+Mungalawurru residents were interested in keeping a database of stock for their cattle business on their computers, and a local artist wanted to use the internet to liaise with Barkly Arts to display her work.